DrPaulBrewer/sub-unsub/README.md

 # sub-unsub

-A Hapi plugin for managing incoming subscription updates from fastspring
+A Hapi plugin for sites with paid user subscriptions via fastspring

 ## Usage

 ### Compatibility

 * sub-unsub will eventually work with hapi 16
-* this software is UNTESTED
+* this software simply doesn't work yet (Oct.
+2018) and needs reorganization
-* you really shouldn"t be using this yet...
+* so you really shouldn"t be using this yet...

 ### Installation